malthejorgensen/blagblogblag.com/tools-i-use.md

 On this page I list a bunch of (developer) tools I enjoy using in my work and elsewhere.

+## Database viewers

+- TablePlus
+- Postico

+These are about the same price, but TablePlus offers more features.
+I just happened to purchase a license for Postico.
+It works very well.
+Could I make the choice again I'd probably just purchase TablePlus.

+### Redis

+- DBeaver
+- Valentina Studio

 ## Website monitoring (uptime)
 **webcron** is cheap, and sends texts (SMSs) when your website goes down.
 It even sends texts to Denmark where I live!
 This is nice if you run websites for